The Importance of Play

 It didn’t matter if kids had never drawn; they picked it up.
 What did matter was that they expressed themselves.
 In some cases, they envisioned beauty and destruction as part of a single landscape – their personal psychological landscape, projected onto whatever they created.
 If they could not speak the words of disorientation (out of fear or simple lack of vocabulary), they could now explain it by other, tangible means.
 To them, it was a revelation.
 But they took to it, sensing a kind of liberation, especially within their confining circumstances.

-In each case – whether in drawing, painting, or some other art-form – children acquired skills that powered up their creativity.
+In each case – whether in drawing, painting, or some other art form – children acquired skills that powered up their creativity.
 For example, master mask-makers demonstrated the art, and the kids followed through.
 The result was a sense of enormous accomplishment and, hence, of self-esteem.
 This is a testament to the power of play in their lives.

 Though it was rarely easy, local schools became involved.
 Teachers were trained.
 Elders.
 The impetus began to spread throughout the community.